 Gallatin's intensive travel courses are small, discussion-based seminars led by Gallatin faculty which are designed to provide a unique and in-depth exploration of a particular cultural or historical topic found within a foreign country or region.
 Students experience each location hands-on through visits to museums, galleries, and various sites of historical, cultural, and political significance.

 For these courses, the School is looking for dedicated, inquisitive students who are eager to build a community with professors and fellow students while abroad.
 Students are encouraged to apply early since most programs are filled on a rolling basis and only completed applications are reviewed.
 Please note that courses vary from year to year.

-To learn more about each course, including specific application requirements, tuition and fees, and opportunities for financial aid, click on the course listings below.
+To learn more about each course, including specific application requirements and tuition and fees, click on the course listings below.